 RCS has been conducting backpack giveaways for eight years.

-The event is not open to the public.
+The backpack giveaway is not open to the public.
 But the day is usually a busy one for kids, Neve said.
 At the events held in previous years, children were given backpacks at the door and were then invited to visit tables that were set up with school supplies so that they could fill their new backpacks with the items they needed to start off the school year right.

 “We’re not looking to give the kids designer sneakers.
 We’re talking basic supplies,” Neve said.

 Children must come from families who are already registered as clients of RCS to be eligible to take part in the backpack giveaway.